Thailand Visa Requirements from Dubai: Documents Checklist

 What documents do I need for a Thailand visa from Dubai?

 For the eVOA: valid passport, UAE residence visa copy, digital passport photo, flight details, and a credit card for payment.
-For the tourist visa: original passport, visa application form, two passport photos, UAE residence visa, Emirates ID, 3-month bank statement, employment letter, flight booking, and hotel reservation.
+For the tourist e-Visa (applied online at thaievisa.go.th): passport bio-page scan, digital photo, UAE residence visa, Emirates ID, 3-month bank statement, employment letter, flight booking, and hotel reservation.
 Visa-exempt travellers just need a valid passport, return ticket, and proof of funds at the border.

 Key Takeaway